bangaloresolutionshub/essbase/Lab12/LabGuide12.md

 During our workshop we will help a fictitious company Dynamic Corporation to perform financial analysis.
 Dynamic Corp. is a high-tech manufacturer of hard disk drives.
 It is headquartered in California, Bay Area.
 Dynamic Corp., has its operations spread across multiple regions.
 Various departments within Dynamic Corp. performs financial analysis.

-Financial analysis develop number of reports as follows:
+While doing financial analysis the number of reports developed are as follows:

-*1. Sales department*

 * Monthly sales revenues by product , by customer
 * Current year actual, budget , forecast data
 * Customer sales by region

-*2. Finance department*

 * Current year actual and budget data
 * Monthly product development reports
 * Details of company cost structures